-In addition, there are more tax breaks for homeowners like the mortgage-interest tax break that increase the government subsidy for home ownership.
-The mortgage-interest tax break would make sense in the above nations where imputed rent is taxed because it would be just like any other business expense, but in the US, it is just an extra subsidy on top of the tax savings from avoiding taxes on imputed rent income.
+In addition, there are a lot more tax breaks for homeowners like the mortgage-interest tax break that increase the government tax subsidies for home ownership.
+The mortgage-interest tax break would make sense in the above nations where imputed rent is taxed because in that case the interest would be just like any other business expense, but in the US, it is just an extra subsidy on top of the savings from avoiding taxes on imputed rent income.

 Below is a graph from the Urban Institute via VOX that shows how much the OTHER kinds of subsidies benefit owner-occupied households in different income classes, but with interest rates so low right now, the tax savings of untaxed imputed rent is probably much bigger than the more explicit subsidies shown in the graph below, at least for families in high income tax brackets.

 The rent that home owners pay themselves is a kind of tax-free income and combined with the other subsidies for homeowners, renting becomes a worse deal financially than buying for most Americans who are going to live in one place long enough to cover the higher transactions costs of buying a home.

 These subsidies are wasteful because they decrease labor mobility (because homeowners have higher transactions costs that impede them from moving closer to new jobs) and they encourage Americans to spend excessive amounts on mcmansions.
 These policies are also regressive because most people below the median income don’t get the subsidies because they rent whereas most Americans above the median do get them because home ownership rates rise with income and the subsides are higher for more expensive homes and even the plutocrats with numerous homes get the imputed rent subsidy for owning them.

 The costs they calculated for each household are the replacement costs of the parking spaces.
 It looks expensive for just a bunch of asphalt and concrete, but the land costs a lot, especially in New York City.